jyztintan/tp/docs/DeveloperGuide.md

 #### Example Usage Scenario
 1. User launches the application.
 2. User executes `COMMAND help`, wanting to get the help for only specified `COMMAND`.
-3. LogicManager instantiates a RealodexPraser, which parses the command into a HelpCommand with appropriate parameters.
+3. LogicManager instantiates a RealodexParser, which parses the command into a HelpCommand with appropriate parameters.
 4. The HelpCommand is executed, printing the help message for the specified `COMMAND` in the GUI.

 #### Design Considerations